jeffdraymer/mern_profile/readme.txt

 -redux
--redux-thunk, middleware to process ajax requests -Chrome extensions --redux-dev-tools, to display redux in the browser window while developing -react-moment -using to format dates (must also import base react moment module)
+-redux-thunk, middleware to process ajax requests -Chrome extensions --redux-dev-tools, to display redux in the browser window while developing -react-moment -using to format dates (must also import base react moment module -heroku - used as the mounting application to push the app to production